Diagnosing Food Allergies and Related Conditions in Children

 Skin Prick Tests

 These tests confirm the presence of food allergies using a liquid solution that contains allergens.
-Raised bumps will appear at the site of an allergic reaction.
+Raised bumps, or wheals, indicate sensitization to a food.

 Blood Tests

-These tests detect whether the body produces antibodies against certain foods, which triggers an allergic reaction.
-Results show the significance of an allergy on a numeric scale.
+These tests detect whether the body produces antibodies against certain foods, which could potentially trigger an allergic reaction.
+Interpretation of these tests by experts is important, as they often show sensitization that does not necessarily indicate a true clinical allergy.

 Oral Food Challenges

-Performed in the safety of our clinic, these challenges slowly introduce foods to test for allergic reaction.
+Performed in the safety of our clinic, these challenges allow for the introduction of foods in a supervised setting, often to confirm a child has outgrown their food allergy.
 The process takes several hours and requires medical oversight in the event of a severe reaction.
-Duke also uses oral food challenges to safely reintroduce foods as your child outgrows an allergy.

 Treating Your Child’s Food Allergy